RDMA

 - RoCE (RDMA over Converged Ethernet):

-- Enables RDMA on standard Ethernet.
+- Enables RDMA over standard Ethernet.

 - iWARP (Internet Wide Area RDMA Protocol):

-- Runs RDMA over TCP/IP.
+- Enables RDMA over TCP/IP.

 Using RDMA in VKS